gazebosim/sdf_tutorials/spec_shapes/tutorial.md

-# Specifying Collisions and Visuals in SDFormat
+# Adding shapes to a model with collisions and visuals in SDFormat

-This tutorial covers how to add elements that describe the physical and visual characteristics of each link in a model.
+This tutorial explains how to add geometric shapes to a model that describe the physical and visual characteristics of each link in a model.
 These characteristics are specified using `<visual>` and `<collision>` tags in SDFormat.

 ## The `<visual>` tag